hielfx/faceit-user-microservice/README.md

    5. A ingress specification for us the access the application with a domain (we would need a ingress controller.
 One option could be the [INGRESS-NGINX controller](https://kubernetes.github.io/ingress-nginx/)).
    6. If we want to generate the domain certificates, we could use [cert-manager with NGINX-ingress](https://cert-manager.io/docs/tutorials/acme/nginx-ingress/)
    7. We would also need access to a MongoDB and a Redis database, already configured in the config file.
-4. In order to deploy all of this, we could us [Github Actions](https://docs.github.com/en/actions) to automate the docker build, push and K8s deployment every time we push a new git tag
+4. In order to deploy all of this, we could us [Github Actions](https://docs.github.com/en/actions) or something similar (e.g. Jenkins) to automate the docker build, push and K8s deployment every time we push a new git tag, with a full CI/CD cyle.

+The Kubernetes could be easily deployed to AWS using [KOPS](https://kops.sigs.k8s.io/) or deploying a smaller cluster with [K3s](https://k3s.io/).